How Do I Get a Copy of a Standard in the Art, Architecture & Engineering Library?

 * Military Specifications - The Department of Defense has made many military standards available for free (registration and approval is required for access).
 Please see DoD's ASSIST (at https://assist.dla.mil/online/start/index.cfm) website for coverage and to register for access.
 Users may also gain access to DoD's ASSIST in person at the Art, Architecture & Engineering Library.
 Some Military Specifications may also be available via the SAI Global Standards Database (UM-Ann Arbor affiliated users only).

-* Municipal Codes - Online access to municipal codes of over 1,000 local governments in the United States is available through Municode.com
+* Municipal Codes - Online access to municipal codes and ordinances of over 1,000 local governments in the United States is available through Municode.com

-* Historical standards - The Art, Architecture & Engineering Library maintains a small collection of historical standards in print format.
+* Historical standards - The Art, Architecture & Engineering Library maintains a small collection of superseded, or historical, standards in print format.
 A searchable spreadsheet of these standards holdings is available via Historical Standards at AAEL.

 * For all other standards not listed above, UM-Ann Arbor affiliated users may request that standards be ordered via the SAI Global Standards Infobase (library staff will review the order then forward the standard on to you if approved).
 If you need help using the SAI Global Standards Infobase, please contact Ask a Librarian.

 If You Are Not a User of the UM Art, Architecture & Engineering Library